felys-lang/felys-lab/README.md

 ### Front-end

 I am familiar with PEG, which is powerful enough, so I will stick with it.
-See [felys-parser-collection](fpc) for expression implementation.
-It is a handwritten mapping from the grammar file with cache level optimization only.

 ### Back-end